 Each order helps pets in need

-All pet parents should be aware about the terrible practice of pet flipping (also commonly called dog flipping).
-What is pet flipping?
+All pet owners should be aware of the terrible practice of pet flipping (also commonly called dog flipping).
 According to Animal Law Update, it is defined as the criminal act of stealing a pet and then selling it as a pet in need of a home to unknowing buyers, often through sites like Craigslist.

 Big dogs aren’t the only targets for flippers.
 Desirable and popular toy breeds like Yorkies, French bulldogs, and Pugs are also victims.
 What can you do to protect your beloved pet from being taken by flippers?
 Here’s some practical advice all pet parents should keep in mind, courtesy of the American Kennel Club: